ATG-Simulator/VehicleNoiseSynthesizer/README.md

 # Vehicle Noise Synthesizer
- VNS is an open-source free audio addon primarily designed for Unity to simulate vehicle sounds based on engine rpm similar to a granulator.
+ VNS is an open-source free audio addon primarily designed for Unity to simulate vehicle sounds based on engine rpm similar to a granulator without dependencies such as FMOD.

 [Demo 1 - Car](https://cdn.discordapp.com/attachments/1106252572521676890/1120682622973136996/VID_20230620_135154_906.mp4)